bruhtus/basic-python/README.md

 A module is a file containing a single variable, or a function, or a big code base.

-Lamda function is a small anonymous function without a name.
+Lambda function is a small anonymous function without a name.
 It can take any number of arguments but can only have one expression.
 We need it when we want to write an anonymous function inside another function.

+The differnce between `lambda` and `def` is that `def` used to define normal functions (need name) and `lambda` used to define anonymous functions (doesn't need a name).

 Function can perform these following operations:
 - a function can take one or more functions as parameters